brotkrueml/typo3-matomo-integration/Documentation/Developer/Index.rst

 Objects
 =======

-Some objects are available for usage in the :ref:`psr14-events`:
+A data object is available for use in the :ref:`psr14-events`:

 .. _object-JavaScriptCode:

 JavaScriptCode
 --------------

-The :php:`Brotkrueml\MatomoIntegration\Code\JavaScriptCode` object holds a piece of arbitrary JavaScript code used in the :ref:`beforeTrackPageViewEvent` and :ref:`afterTrackPageViewEvent` events.
-This object is necessary to distinguish between an "normal" string and JavaScript code for later embedding.
+The :php:`Brotkrueml\MatomoIntegration\Code\JavaScriptCode` object holds a piece of arbitrary JavaScript code used in the :ref:`beforeTrackPageViewEvent`, :ref:`afterTrackPageViewEvent` and :ref:`addToDataLayerEvent` events.
+This object is necessary to distinguish between a "normal" string and JavaScript code for later embedding.

 Example::